tydeptrai21042004/1D-DT-ADAPTER/README.md

-# HCC-Adapter: Hartley–Cosine Adapters
+# 1D-DT-Adapter: 1D-DT-Adapte Adapters

-Parameter-efficient finetuning (PEFT) for convolutional backbones with a lightweight **Hartley–Cosine Adapter (HCC)**.
+Parameter-efficient finetuning (PEFT) for convolutional backbones with a lightweight **H1D-DT-Adapte (HCC)**.
 This work builds on the idea of Conv-Adapter and adds an HCC module, robust training/runtime fixes, and a simpler backbone loader that supports **torchvision** and common **CIFAR TorchHub** backbones.

 > If you use this code, **please cite Conv-Adapter and this repository.**